ib-lundgren/flask-oauthprovider/README.rst

 Server (`OAuthLib`_) or OAuthProvider(Flask-OAuthProvider).
 These methods are mainly data storage or retrieval methods.
 No assumptions are made about the persistence system you use and as such you are free to use any you see fit.

-Take a look at the example application for a fully working, SQLite / SQLAlchemy backed OAuth provider in the `/examples`_ folder.

 While implementing your provider class you want to give `OAuthLib Server docs`_ and the `OAuthProvider source`_ a thorough read.